microsoft/ApplicationInsights-node.js/README.md

      ```bash
      npm install --save applicationinsights
      ```
+     > *Note:* If you're using TypeScript, do not install a separate "typings" package.
+     > This NPM package contains built-in typings.
 4. As early as possible in your app's code, load the Application Insights
    package:
      ```javascript